hoducha/wp-markdown-editor/readme.txt

 Yes, you can.
 But the order of activation should be Jetpack then WP Markdown Editor.

 == Changelog ==

+= 2.0.3 =
+* Detect if the Jetpack Markdown module is activated
+* Code refactoring

 = 2.0.2 =
 * Upgrade SimpleMDE to v1.8.1